georgeflanagin/anagrammatic/README.md

 The implementation choice to represent each option as a composite integer that stands for a dictionary word has the advantage that it is easy (and deterministic) to start with the ``smallest'' option, and easy to sort the options by size.
+Unlike Knuth, we never need to choose among options of equal size because the use of prime factors effectively creates a sub-sort on size.

-In the case of anagrams, several words may map onto the same option.
+Another difference between covers and anagrams is that within any anagram, several words may map onto the same option.
+These words are *self-anagrams*: any anagram that uses one of the words can freely use any of the others.
 For example the title of the well known album by Miles Davis, [Live-Evil](https://en.wikipedia.org/wiki/Live-Evil_(Miles_Davis_album)), contains a pair of such words.
 In our assignment of prime numbers to letters, both words map to the integer 25438 (2 * 7 * 23 * 79) along with the words `veil`, `vile`, and `levi`.
-These words are *self-anagrams*: any anagram that uses one of the words can freely use any of the others.
+What unlikely bedfellows.

 ## What is in the Python files?

-`anagrammar.py` --- The main program,
+`anagrammar.py` --- The main program.

 `dictbuilder.py` --- Converts a white-space delimited file of "words" to a pickle of a dict where the keys are integers and the values are tuples of the